-50 Basic Parts of a Car With Name & Diagram
+50 Basic Parts of a Car and Their Functions With Diagram

 Do you ever think about how your car works?
 Do you know which car parts are most important?
 It’s essential for a responsible vehicle owner to have basic knowledge and understanding of the vehicle he or she drives.